The MRC Unit for Lifelong Health and Ageing (LHA) is home to the

 high profile among participants to ensure continued high response

-- Train new life course researchers in human
+- Train early career researchers in a life

 - Ensure that knowledge gained from the research is